censorship-no/ceno.github.io/README.md

 7. (Optional) Create new components in [Weblate](https://hosted.weblate.org/projects/censorship-no/) if any; this will take care of adding new PO files.

-8. New translations create a Gitlab merge request to the `i18n` branch. **Approve the merge request in Gitlab before the next steps.**
+8. New translations create a Gitlab merge request to the `i18n` branch. **Approve the merge request in Gitlab before the next steps.
+NOTE: Do not squash commits when merging, as Weblate will not always pick up the changes.**

 9. **If adding a new language**, `touch` its `index.html` file before executing the next step.